oritro76/Pytest_Integration_Test_Suite/readme.md

 docker compose build
 docker compose up
 ```

+Currently only the 16 smoke tests will run.
+To run all the 70 tests remove `-m smoke` from the docker compose file and run the above commands.
+To see the reports go to `/tests/reports/` directory.

 ## Additional Testing Techniques
 - Load Testing: Ensure the application can handle a large number of requests and connected devices simultaneously.